KILLOE YOUNG EMMETS | EMMET ÓG CILL EO

 Club Crest

 The Killoe name derives from the Irish Cill Eo meaning Church of the Yew Tree.
 The yew tree (Eo in Irish) in abstract form is central to the crest design, set in front of the cross, reflecting the church (Cill in Irish) and the spiritual heritage of the community.
 The name of the parish in Irish 'Cill Eo', is set above the Irish form of the county, 'An Longfort'.
-Gaelic Games under GAA rules in Killoe can be traced back to 1889 and the foundation of the first club in the parish, and this historic note is reflected within the design.
+The GAA in Killoe can be traced back to 1889 and the foundation of the first club in the parish, and this historic note is reflected within the design.

 The GAA insignia appears at the base of the crest for Killoe Young Emmets and Killoe Óg purposes, while the LGFA insignia appears at the base of the crest for Killoe Ladies.
 The colours of white and green that dominate the crest are those worn by all Killoe teams.
 For branding purposes (i.e. jerseys, training gear, flags, letterhead, online), the Mono and Outline variants of the crest can also be used.
 Text such as ‘Emmet Óg’ or ‘Killoe Óg’ or ‘Killoe Ladies’ can be displayed beneath the crest in Brushtip-C font (Example).